-[The text in brackets was left out of the video due to time constraints.]
+[The text in brackets was excluded from the video due to time constraints.]

 As the economic crises deepens people have begun to question some of their preconceptions about capitalism.
 But people have questioned capitalism before.
 What keeps people from radically challenging our economic order?
 Why do we consent to the rule of capital?
 Why do we consent to our own exploitation?
 This video seeks to offer some insights into the origin of this consent.